Table of Contents

 The fastest way to affiliate marketing is this: learn the RULES.

 There are some rules in every field.
-Be it cricket or soccer, you need to learn those rules.
+Be it baseball or soccer, and you need to learn those rules.
 Once you know the rules, you can even break them (later).

 I’ve learned a lot along my journey.
-I’ve discovered, through trial and error, that there are core affiliate marketing rules that you need to follow if you want to be successful.
+Through trial and error, I’ve discovered core affiliate marketing rules that you need to follow if you want to be successful.

 If you don’t, you end up getting yourself into trouble.
 I don’t want you to fall into this trap, so here are the top 12 rules you need to learn and understand to succeed in affiliate marketing.